sverch/ansible-harness/README.md

 provision it using Ansible, and validate it using Serverspec.
 Look in the `serverspec` directory in your project for the test skeleton.

-## Package
+## Build

 ```
-./package ami
+./build ami
 ```

-The `package` script handles building artifacts.
+The `build` script handles building artifacts.
 For example, it can provision an instance, run your Ansible scripts, and save it as an AMI.
 This is driven by `packer`.

 ## Install